-The simple fact is that you can take days, weeks, or months to see a couple pounds of weight loss, and pump it back on with a few high calorie meals.
+The simple fact is that you can take days, weeks, or months to see a couple of pounds of weight loss, and pump it back on with a few high-calorie meals.
 So, losing weight can be a real challenge.

 Here’s a look at a few of the real benefits associated with HIIT when it comes to weight loss.